jesperberth/automationclass/website/content/lab02/task3/_index.md

 This will fail as the user dosn't have the right permissions

-Add -b (become will default use sudo to root) and  is the escalation password
+Add -b (become will default use sudo to root)

 __Type:__